proudcloud/clouduino/getStarted/README.md

     - ESP8266 Arduino core github [link](https://github.com/esp8266/Arduino)

 There are two essential libraries you must install for Clouduino: [MCP23S17](https://github.com/n0mjs710/MCP23S17) for controlling GPIO pins and [MCP3208](https://github.com/labfruits/mcp3208) for controlling ADC pins.
-You have to import these libraries to Arduino IDE by simple following the steps below:
+You have to import these libraries to Arduino IDE by simply following the steps below:

 1. First download these libraries as ZIP file.
 No need to unzip, leave it as it is.
     - [MCP23S17](https://github.com/n0mjs710/MCP23S17)  - GPIO Expander